It takes more than money to grow a sustainable business

 Norfund and the other European Development Finance Institutions (EDFI) have identified particular sectors and activities in which we do not invest.
 The EDFI Exclusion List provides an overview of these.

-Norfund’s ESG Policy
+Norfund’s Responsible Tax Policy

 Cross Cutting Issues